Keshvadi/mpquic-on-scion-ipc/README.md

 For the analysis we provide one script each to compile and calculate the gathered statistics as well as to create representative graphs.
 These scripts are found in the AnalysisScripts directory.
 By simply changing the variable for the directory it can be run on any subset of data.
 Resulting graphs are output into subdirs while raw numbers are printed to the CLI and written to files.
 These scripts can be easily adapted to calculate other statistics or create other graphs, depending on what is most relevant to the research being conducted.
+All scripts expect all raw data in one single directory so the data must be moved from the Dated directories where it was saved during measurement to a seperate directory for analysis.

 ## Cron Job Setup
 1. To create the cronjob.
 Make sure that the repo is at /home/vagrant.